top of page

 Market research is big business in the UK; several market research companies will pay you to speak about your views on a range of different subjects, products or ideas, and the rewards can be pretty good; some companies will spend a lot of money on the right candidate.

-You don't need to have previous experience, a particular skill set, formal qualifications or technical skills to take part; often, they prefer newbies for new research projects; the most important thing is to be honest about what's being asked and it can turn into a profitable way to make use of your free time.
+You don't need to have previous experience, a particular skill set, formal qualifications or technical skills to take part; often, they prefer newbies for new research projects; the most important thing is to be honest about what's being asked, and it can turn into a profitable way to make use of your free time.

 I've made £100 for a one-hour market research study in the past, and £40 to £50 for an hour of your input is far from unusual these days!

-Payment is often made by gift card these days, with most major retailer gift cards being available, but the gift card most frequently offered is from Amazon.
-Therefore you need to be aware that you might well not receive cash for your input, but the gift cards can be helpful to put towards items such as groceries that you might typically have to use cash for, meaning you are still better off!
+Therefore, you should be aware that you may not receive cash for your input, but the gift cards can be helpful in purchasing items such as groceries that you typically have to pay for with cash, meaning you are still better off.

 For more information on how market research projects are conducted and which companies to sign up with, you can find out more in my market research blog post.